 Matt's mom got bit by a remote access scam and he's gotta clean up her computer to make sure it's secure.
-Leo says it's a common scam designed to get you to launching the "event launcher" which will show "red x's", which Leo says are perfectly normal.
-But if you don't know that, it'll make you think there's something wrong with your computer.
+Leo says it's a common scam designed to get one to launching the "event launcher" which will show "red x's", which Leo says are perfectly normal.
+But if she doesn't know that, it'll make her think there's something wrong with her computer.
 But there isn't.
-Then they'll try and get you to give them a credit card to pay to fix it remotely.
-That gives them your credit card.
-Once that's done, they'll tell you they need remote access.
+Then they'll try and get her to give them a credit card to pay to fix it remotely.
+That gives them her credit card.
+Once that's done, they'll tell her they need remote access.

 Online scam artists are targeting users of the direct deposit payroll system, using social engineering to gain access to bank accounts and steal your paycheck.
 The primary targets are in education, healthcare, and airline employees.
 So be watchful over emails saying you need to log into your account to verify your direct deposit information.
 That's where they get you.
 As usual, do NOT click on any links in emails.
 Contact your HR department immediately to verify.